MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-feedback-provider.md

 public sealed class myFeedbackProvider : IFeedbackProvider, ICommandPredictor {

-    // Gets the trigger that causes the feedback provider to be invoked.
-In this case,
-    // it gets All triggers.
-See FeedbackTrigger enum for more details public FeedbackTrigger Trigger => FeedbackTrigger.All;

-    // Gets a dictionary that contains the functions to be defined at the global scope
+    /// <summary>
+    /// Gets the global unique identifier for the subsystem implementation.
+    /// </summary>
+    private readonly Guid _guid;
+    public Guid Id => _guid;

+    /// <summary>
+    /// Gets the name of a subsystem implementation, this will be the name displayed when triggered
+    /// </summary>
+    public string Name => "myFeedbackProvider";

+    /// <summary>
-    // of a PowerShell session.
+    /// Gets the description of a subsystem implementation.
+    /// </summary>
+    public string Description => "This is very simple feedback provider";

+    /// <summary>
+    /// Default implementation.
+No function is required for a feedback provider.
+    /// </summary>
     Dictionary<string, string>?
 ISubsystem.FunctionsToDefine => null;

+    /// <summary>
-    // Gets the name of a subsystem implementation, this will be the name displayed
+    /// Gets the types of trigger for this feedback provider.
-    // when triggered
-    public string Name => "myFeedbackProvider";

-    // Gets the description of a subsystem implementation. public string Description => "This is very simple feedback provider";

-    // Gets the global unique identifier for the subsystem implementation. private readonly Guid _guid;
+    /// </summary>
+    /// <remarks>
+    /// The default implementation triggers a feedback provider by <see cref="FeedbackTrigger.CommandNotFound"/> only.
+    /// </remarks>
-    public Guid Id => _guid;
+    public FeedbackTrigger Trigger => FeedbackTrigger.All;

+    /// <summary>
-    // List of candidates from the feedback provider to be passed as predictor results private List<string>? _candidates;
+    /// List of candidates from the feedback provider to be passed as predictor results
+    /// </summary>
+    private List<string>? _candidates;

+    /// <summary>
-    // PowerShell session used to run PowerShell commands that help create suggestions. private PowerShell _powershell;
+    /// PowerShell session used to run PowerShell commands that help create suggestions.
+    /// </summary>
+    private PowerShell _powershell;

     // Constructor